ongamex/ongamex.github.io/_posts/2017-03-08-Introduction.md

 I guess it could be done in a safer way by using a ```char*``` or ```std::unique_ptr<char[]>``` to get the result of ```vsnprintf``` and then transfer it to ```std::string```, but that one works just fine.

----
+# Simple file open dialog.
-This one is a simple file open dialog.

 WINAPI is used for Windows, and zenity for GNU/Linux:
 ```cpp
 template <typename T, size_t N> char (&TArrSize_Safe(T (&)[N]))[N];
 #define ARRSZ(A) (sizeof(TArrSize_Safe(A)))